BRAIN TUMOUR RESECTION

 Brain tumours are an abnormal growth of cells in the brain.
 Be it benign or malignant; a brain tumour can cause serious health problems as it compresses vital parts of the brain.
 This is especially true when brain tumours continue to grow.

 Surgery is usually the first step in treating most benign and many malignant brain tumours and is generally the preferred treatment.
-As every tumour is unique Dr Christos Profyris and his team will devise a tailored surgical plan to your specific tumour with the aim of minimising surgical risk while maximising surgical resection.
+As every tumour is unique Professor Christos Profyris and his team will devise a tailored surgical plan to your specific tumour with the aim of minimising surgical risk while maximising surgical resection.
 Depending on your tumour and your situation, the benefits of tumour surgery can include achieving a diagnosis, potential cure, improvement in quality of life, prolongation of life and/or increasing the effectiveness of other treatments used to manage your tumour.

 HOW IS BRAIN TUMOUR RESECTION SURGERY DONE?

-In Johannesburg, Dr Christos Profyris and his team will assess you in clinic where a comprehensive history will be taken and clinical examination will be performed.
+In Johannesburg, Professor Christos Profyris and his team will assess you in clinic where a comprehensive history will be taken and clinical examination will be performed.
 Depending on your specific tumour and presentation, a detailed workup will be undertaken.
 This will be tailored to your tumour and may include a combination of blood tests, visual field testing and further imaging such as magnetic resonance imaging (MRI), MR tractography (DTI), Functional MRI (fMRI), MR Navigation, MRA/MRV and Digital subtraction angiography.
 Other tests may also be ordered as deemed necessary.

-Ultimately this testing, will allow Dr Christos Profyris to appreciate the three-dimensional architecture of your tumour and will also alert him to potential risks and dangerous areas in relation to your tumour.
+Ultimately this testing, will allow Professor Christos Profyris to appreciate the three-dimensional architecture of your tumour and will also alert him to potential risks and dangerous areas in relation to your tumour.
 This is essential as all brain surgery is potentially risky and can lead to severe consequences.
 This workup will allow for appreciation of these risks and will help minimise risk as much as possible.
-Furthermore, this workup will also allow Dr Christos Profyris to devise a plan for minimal access and keyhole surgery.
+Furthermore, this workup will also allow Professor Christos Profyris to devise a plan for minimal access and keyhole surgery.

-In Johannesburg, Dr Christos Profyris will employ a range of intra-operative technologies that will be aimed to decrease the risk of your surgery and achieve maximal resection.
+In Johannesburg, Professor Christos Profyris will employ a range of intra-operative technologies that will be aimed to decrease the risk of your surgery and achieve maximal resection.
 These technologies include navigation, Neurosurgical microscope, 2D and 3D endoscopy, exoscope, awake craniotomy (brain mapping), intra-operative neurophysiological monitoring and intraoperative angiography.

 As there are more than 120 different types of brain tumour and brain tumours can arise in any location within the brain or spinal cord the techniques vary drastically.
 As this is vastly complex, the following section will only emphasise basic principles involved in brain tumour surgery.